Is A Skillet A Frying Pan: Think Again Before You Cook

 The best type of skillet for frying is the stainless steel skillet.
 It conducts heat evenly to ensure that all the food is fried evenly.
 Have you ever eaten food that is raw inside?

 Well, that is what happens when your cooking equipment is unable to distribute heat evenly.
-We recommend that you use the stainless steel skillet to ensure that your food is fried well.
+I recommend that you use the stainless steel skillet to ensure that your food is fried well.

 Furthermore, stainless steel skillets ensure that your food is beautifully fried with crispy edges.
 Once the food is fried correctly, you can carefully scrape off the stuck remaining bits with a spatula.
 It is impossible to scrape off the remaining bits on a non-stick skillet without damaging it.